![]() |

-The Department of Surgery is made up of nine clinical divisions that represent diverse areas of surgical specialization, plus an education division and a basic science research division, all of which are described below.
+The Department of Surgery is made up of eight clinical divisions and one clinical group that represent diverse areas of surgical specialization, plus an education division, all of which are described below.
 The Department's full-time clinical faculty are responsible for the care of patients and the instruction of residents both at Stony Brook University Medical Center and the Northport Veterans Affairs Medical Center.
-The Department, under the direction of Dr. Todd K. Rosengart who is interim chairman, provides an academic and administrative umbrella over all the activities of the residency program.
+The Department, under the direction of Dr. Todd K. Rosengart who is chairman, provides an academic and administrative umbrella over all the activities of the residency program.

 Cardiothoracic Surgery Division

 The Cardiothoracic Surgery Division manages the most active clinical service in the Department.
-In 2003, this service performed 705 adult open-heart procedures and 155 adult thoracic procedures.
+Currently, this service performs annually 500 adult open-heart procedures and 150 adult thoracic procedures.
 This is not simply a coronary service: the resident is introduced to the whole spectrum of cardiopulmonary surgery, including neonatal, valve reconstructive, electrophysiological, videothoracoscopic, and thoracic aortic surgery.
 Third- and fourth-year residents participate in these operations, and with a second-year resident, run University Medical Center's 10-bed cardiovascular intensive care unit, which is capable of providing postoperative care for the highest-risk heart patients.

 The aim of the general surgery resident rotations on the cardiothoracic service is to formulate a solid foundation in cardiopulmonary physiology and medicine, to learn and perform thoracic surgical incisions, to develop a practiced understanding of vascular surgical principles, and to gain confidence when working around the heart and great vessels, particularly in trauma situations.
 Ample opportunity is afforded to gain experience and understanding in bronchoscopy, cardiac catheterization and angiography, the heart-lung machine, and the intra-aortic balloon pump.